Google pays $22.5 million to settle Apple Safari charges

 Facebook Inc is launching an app for smart TVs that will help the social network's users enjoy its videos on a bigger screen.

-WASHINGTON Google Inc will pay $22.5 million (14.3 million pounds) to settle charges it bypassed the privacy settings of customers using Apple Inc's Safari browser, the U.S. Federal Trade Commission said on Thursday.
+WASHINGTON Google Inc will pay $22.5 million to settle charges it bypassed the privacy settings of customers using Apple Inc's Safari browser, the U.S. Federal Trade Commission said on Thursday.

 The deal ends an FTC probe into allegations that Google used computer code known as "cookies" to trick the Safari browser on iPhones and iPads so the Internet search company could monitor users who had blocked such tracking.